Formula D

-Formula Drift (also known as Formula D) is a United States-based motorsport drifting series.
-Formula Drift, Inc. was co-founded by Jim Liaw and Ryan Sage in 2003 as a sister company to Slipstream Global Marketing, the same partnership that introduced D1 Grand Prix to the United States.
-The new entity would solely own, operate and launch the first official drifting series in North America.
-Formula D is not affiliated with the FIA series of formula racing championships.
+Formula DRIFT (also known as Formula D or FD) is an American premier professional drifting series, that was co-founded by Jim Liaw and Ryan Sage in 2003 as a sister company to Slipstream Global Marketing, which had the same partnership that introduced D1 Grand Prix to the United States.
+Formula D does not include empathized speed, But the new entity would solely own, operate and launch the first official drifting series in North America.
+Formula DRIFT is not associated with the FIA series of formula racing championships.

-With 60 currently licensed drivers competing in PRO and PROSPEC (formerly PRO 2), Formula Drift is recognized as the premier North American professional drifting championship series.
+Formula DRIFT has 84 licensed drivers competing in PRO and PROSPEC (formerly PRO 2) as of June 2024.
 The series consists of an eight-round championship played out at race tracks across North America.
-Judged on line, angle, and style, rather than who finishes the course in the fastest time, Formula Drift brings together traditional racing and extreme sports.
+Formula DRIFT is judged on line, angle, and style, rather than who finishes the course in the fastest time.

 North America

 Drivers in North America can compete in regionally sanctioned PRO/AM organizations for licensing.